maiziezhoulab/CNVeil/README.md

 ## Benchmark
 ### Prepare scDNA-seq data

-Here is an example of generating the bam files from fastq file downloaded from NCBI.
+Here is an example of generating the individual bam files from fastq file downloaded from NCBI.
 The patient is named as 'KTN126'.

 ```
 patient="KTN126"